GreyHak/dsp-drone-clearing/README.md

 ## Change Log
 ### v1.3.0
  - Drone clearing assignments will now be shown as soon as they're assigned.
 You no longer need to wait until mining begins.
+ - The progress circle color is now configurable.
 ### v1.2.14
  - Improved in-game configuration changes by improving compatibility with [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager).
 ### v1.2.13